alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-waste.markdown

 $CTA

-Once this is ready, register for [International Waste Shipments (IWS)](https://international-waste-shipments.service.gov.uk/registration/applicant-registration) and complete your application.
+Once this is ready, register for [International Waste Shipments (IWS)](https://international-waste-shipments.service.gov.uk/registration/applicant-registration) and complete your application (including a financial guarantee).

 $CTA

-Apply for financial guarantee (the form is in the online service).

-If your waste is going to another location to be stored or processed before it arrives at its final destination, you need also need to [fill in this ‘interim operation’ form](http://ec.europa.eu/environment/waste/shipments/pdf/correspondents_guidelines3_en.pdf).
+If your waste is going to another location to be stored or processed before it arrives at its final destination, you need also need to [fill in this ‘interim operation’ form](http://ec.europa.eu/environment/waste/shipments/pdf/correspondents_guidelines3_en.pdf) and attach it.

 [Question for SME: How do they attach the form to their application?]